*School of Performing Arts; other degrees housed in the School of Music

 George Gibson Opera Fellowship

 Awarded annually to a WSU student enrolled in the MM in Opera Performance.
-The Fellowship is renewable for two years on completion of the Master’s degree.
+The Fellowship is renewable for two years.
 Application for renewal is required.

 George and Brenda Farha Scholarship in Opera

 Awarded annually to a student enrolled in the WSU College of Fine Arts MM in Opera Performance.
 The award is based on audition and can be renewed only on the basis of audition.

 Awarded annually by determination of the faculty to one graduate student with a goal of an operatic career enrolled in WSU School of Music .

 The BFA in Musical Theatre is housed in the School of Performing Arts; substantial course work is in collaboration with the School of Music.
 The B.F.A. is an intensive, interdisciplinary, performance-oriented major, offering equal emphasis in singing, acting and dance techniques.
 Students interested in musical theatre as a profession will gain the training and skills they need to succeed in this demanding and competitive career.